 One of the injuries that often scares most runners is the Plantar fasciitis mainly because of the imprecise nature of the diagnosis and because of the length and time of its treatment.

-In this section today we will not talk about your diagnosis or treatment, but about how to prevent its appearance.
+In this section today we will not talk about its diagnosis or treatment, but about how to prevent its appearance.

 Plantar Fasciitis is nothing other than acute inflammation of the plantar aponeurosis of the foot; whose main symptom will be plantar pain in the heel or midfoot, usually due to repetitive microtrauma.